podlove/podlove-subscribe-button/README.md

 If everything went right you should see a button that will open a popup with subscribe buttons when clicked.

+### Add non-javascript fallback

+If you want to provide a fallback when no javascript is present, we recommend to do it like this:

+    <script class="podlove-subscribe-button" src="http://example.com/subscribe-button/javascripts/app.js" data-language="de" data-size="small" data-json-data="podcastData"></script>
+    <noscript><a href="http://newz-of-the-world.com/feed/mp4">Subscribe to feed</a></noscript>

+You can also provide more than one feed link if you have more.

 ## Development

 Install requirements